 Sarah Dib, Post-doctoral researcher, University of Leicester

-Erica P Gunderson PhD, MPH, Professor, Department of Health and Systems Science, Kaiser Permanete Bernard J.Tyson School of Medicine
+Erica P Gunderson PhD, MPH, Professor, Department of Health and Systems Science, Kaiser Permanente Bernard J.Tyson School of Medicine

 False